 On January 24, U.S. Deputy Marshal Heck Bruner and a posse tracked the gang down to their hideout on Big Creek a few miles west of Centralia.
 In the ensuing gunfight, Kiowa Turner was killed, his brother Dynamite Jack was captured, and Willis Brown was wounded so badly that he died as he was being transported to Fort Smith.

 The last and youngest of the gang to be captured was Jim Rogers.
-The 22-year-old was apprehended by members of the Anti-Horse Thief Association in May 1901 and sent to federal prison.
+The 22-year-old was apprehended by the Anti-Horse Thief Association members in May 1901 and sent to federal prison.

 Anderson, Daniel and Yadon, Laurence; 100 Oklahoma Outlaws, Gangsters & Lawmen; Pelican Publishing Company, 2007